umanit/docker-web/README.md

 we disable it to gain performance.
 If you need to use it, just set the `ENABLE_XDEBUG` environment variable to `1` before building the image.

-On macOS a dynamic host "host.docker.internal" match the host machine.
+On macOS a dynamic host `host.docker.internal` match the host machine.
 It's not available on Linux, so we add it.

+A user `umanit` is created and used to launch php-fpm.
+The default UID is `1000` but it can be override with the build `ARG USER_ID`.